giuliachiola/super-blog-content/til/shell/console-outputs.md

 Why did we talk about webpack above? 😅

-Well, webpack will not add to the JS bundle the code that will never be executed, as for example a condition that will never match:
+Well, webpack will not add into the JS bundle the code that will never be executed, as for example a condition that will never match:

 ```js
 if ((2 + 2) === 5) {